BookStackApp/website/content/blog/2024/bookstack-release-v24-05.md

 Unfortunately, wkhtmltopdf has become somewhat deprecated and is therefore dropping out of system repositories.
 Additionally, there were security considerations when using wkhtmltopdf in BookStack.

-As an alternative to we've now added a generic command-based option for BookStack.
+As an alternative we've now added a generic command-based option for BookStack.
 Since PDF rendering can be a complex element, with different solutions having different strengths and weaknesses, we didn't want to support a specific new PDF renderer, but instead provide an interface that could be used with many external options.
 This option allows you to define a command, which will take an input HTML